Boykinia richardsonii: Distribution and habitat

-Delineations of the species' range vary but most agree on an area running across the Alaska North Slope into the foothills of the Brooks Range up to elevations of 400 m, thence across the Canadian border through the Arctic National Wildlife Refuge (ANWR) into northern Yukon and Ivvavik National Park, where it turns south through Vuntut National Park, then bending southwest through the Porcupine River valley to finish at the Alaska Range, found as high up the slopes as 1700 m in Denali National Park and Preserve.
+Delineations of the species' range vary but most agree on an area running across the Alaska North Slope into the foothills of the Brooks Range up to elevations of 400 m, thence across the Canada–United States border through the Arctic National Wildlife Refuge (ANWR) into northern Yukon and Ivvavik National Park, where it turns south through Vuntut National Park, then bending southwest through the Porcupine River valley to finish at the Alaska Range, found as high up the slopes as 1700 m in Denali National Park and Preserve.
 Some maps show isolated areas on the Seward Peninsula and the Norton Sound coast.
 Others extend it along the Arctic coast into the Northwest Territories to the Coppermine, the area where Richardson's team found the first specimens identified, or the entirety of northern Alaska.

 Two early 20th century expeditions reported finding specimens across the Bering Strait, in eastern Siberia.
 While Eric Hultén did not confirm this, he found it "very probable" that B. richardsonii would occur there as well.
 But it is not reported in either of the two most comprehensive Soviet-era catalogs of plants.
 As a result, it is believed today that the two earlier reports of its occurrence in Siberia were mistaken.
-The Global Biodiversity Information Facility records 17 occurrences in an area of the Swedish Arctic near the Norwegian border, since 2006.
+The Global Biodiversity Information Facility records 17 occurrences in an area of the Swedish Arctic near the border with Norway, since 2006.

 Specimens from different areas of the range have been recorded as widely varying in their chromosome counts.
 A 1968 study of those from the Brooks Range found those had 84, a 2n count way above that typical for the genus, while eight years later Alaska Range specimens were found to have 36.
 The only difference found in plants from the two regions is the greater equatorial diameter of pollen grains in the Brooks Range samples.